 Ceiling sheet were ordered through a local hardware store.
 When the 4 shiny new RV specific ceiling sheets arrived over a week later and $200 it was time to put everything back together.
 Or so I thought.

 I soon realised I hadn’t sourced a replacement for the plastic T mould from the roof, armed with a piece of it for reference I made the short trip to a local caravan repairer hoping to buy some.
 I quickly learned that it wasn’t available or used any more.
-Instead I was shown that a similarly sized aluminium T section and an appropriate amount of sealant is the current method. $50 later I had the aluminium T section.
+Instead I was shown that a similarly sized aluminum T section and an appropriate amount of sealant is the current method. $50 later I had the aluminum T section.

 I was hopeful that now I had everything and was ready to put the roof back together.